yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Magento and Varien Inc
-- Varien Inc was founded in 2001 in Los Angeles by Roy and Yoav
+- Varien Inc was founded in 2001 in Los Angeles by Roy Ruben and Yoav Kutner
 - Magento was released in 2007
 - Various versions came out
   - Magento Community Edition